huyqle3/appannie-scraper/README.md

 # appannie-scraper

-Scripts to scrape AppAnnie for their mobile app data.
+AppAnnie is an analytics site that contains ratings, reviews, and the top ranking apps for Apple, Android, etc. Our scripts scrape AppAnnie for their iPhone app data.
+Check the data folder for our results.

 ### Dependencies